apache/cloudstack-www/blog/2013-08-16-announcing_the_cloudstack_collaboration_conference.md

 <p><h2>Important Dates </h2></p>

 <p>The Call for Papers will run from today (August 16th) to September 30th.
-We will send out notifications shortly after closing the the Call for Papers.</p>
+We will send out notifications shortly after closing the Call for Papers.</p>

 <p>The Conference Hack Day will be November 20th</p>
 <p>The Conference talks and planned sessions begin on November 21th </p>